DataDog/integrations-extras/README.md

 #### `check.py`

 The file where your check logic should reside.
+The skeleton function will boilerplate an integration class for your integration, including a `check` method where you should place your check logic.

+If you need to import any third party libraries, you can add them to the `requirements.txt` file.

 #### `ci/my_integration.rake`